j-easy/easy-props/README.md

 ## Latest news

+* 03/07/2017: Version 2.0.1 is out with a small fix of the JMX MBean name.
+See all details in the [change log](https://github.com/j-easy/easy-props/releases).
 * 08/06/2017: Version 2.0.0 is out!
 See what's new [here](https://github.com/j-easy/easy-props/releases).
 * 17/07/2016: Version 1.3.0 is out with new features and bug fixes.
 See all details in the [change log](https://github.com/j-easy/easy-props/releases).